 - Superscore: Does the college allow you to submit ACT or SAT superscores?
 If you have taken a test more than once, your superscore is calculated by pulling your top scores for each section of the test.
 For the SAT, you would add up your highest math score and highest evidence-based reading and writing score to get your superscore.
 For the ACT, you would average your highest science, math, English, and reading scores to get your superscore.

 - All score reports: Does the school require you to send in scores from every time that you took the SAT or the ACT?
-If so, you should be careful not to take it “as practice” or for a second time without studying because those scores will also be taken into account when making an admissions decision.
+If so, you should be careful not to take either test “as practice” or for a second time without studying because those scores will also be taken into account when making an admissions decision.

 - SAT Score Choice: Does the school allow you to select a specific SAT or SAT Subject Test score report to send in?
 If so, you can take the test as many times as you like.
 Keep in mind, however, that you may decide to apply to another school down the line and that school may require a report of all your scores.